 Resources and funding: In-kind contributions from nations, networks, and organisations.
 In the early phases.
 EU-PolarNet inventory work is a contribution to this activity.

-Objective 1.2: Assessment of the Arctic observational capacity
+Objective 1.2: Performing an assessment of the Arctic observational capacity

 Description: The assessment will, building upon the inventory (Objective 1.1), to identify infrastructure/technology gaps where the observational needs are not yet covered by the existing systems.